redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 }
 ```

-So, to summarize : we extended our Quarkus app to integrate with a Decision Service that was built using DMN and Decision Tables
+To summarize : we now extended our Quarkus app to integrate with a Decision Service, which was built using DMN and Decision Tables in Decision Manager.

 **NOTE**:  The full source code for the Decision Manager integration on github at https://github.com/redhat-partner-tech/partner-tech-days-feb2020/tree/master/OpenShift-AppDev/labs/completed_project (if you run into issues with any of the piecemeal source code)